-Celebrate their achievements during working hours or video meetings, gift them vouchers or coupon cards from their favorite gym or anything they like.
+Celebrate their achievements during working hours or video meetings, and gift them vouchers or coupon cards from their favorite gym (or anything they like).
 It’s not only thoughtful but also encourages the employee to work harder.

 Most organizations have a point reward system, where, after achieving a particular number of points, the employee is rewarded with accessories and as such.
 Praising employees for their achievements boosts their morale and helps them to remain motivated.

 An organization that doesn’t invest in its employees’ career growth is the one with less employee engagement.
-Therefore, it’s important to provide a space for your employees that helps them grow and acquire new skill sets.
+Therefore, providing a space for your employees that helps them grow and acquire new skill sets.

 Most organizations provide vouchers for several learning courses to help the employee learn new things and add more skills to their resume.
-Besides, you can always conduct training sessions and workshops for your employees.
+You can always conduct training sessions and workshops for your employees.